TheThingsNetwork/docs/_includes/current/dashboard.md

 * An account on [account.thethingsnetwork.org](https://account.thethingsnetwork.org/).

-> Every component on the dashboard has a small <i class="fa fa-question-circle"></i> icon.
+> Every component on the dashboard has a small <i class="ion-ios-help"></i> icon.
 Click the icon for more information.